Mediation Services

 Our Practitioners will guide you through the mediation process by assisting you to identify the issues in dispute and options for resolution.

 We are neutral and impartial and provide guidance and support to both parties in negotiating workable arrangements.
-We draft and provide written agreements reached during the mediation session, and when signed and dated by both parents, these are a Parenting Plan.
-Alternatively, you may wish to have the agreement drafted by your lawyer as a legally binding agreement called a Consent Order.
+We can draft your agreements into a Parenting Plan.
+You can also have agreements drafted into legally binding Consent Orders or a Financial Agreement by a lawyer.

 We aim to assist you in resolving your disputes as efficiently as possible with enduring and robust agreements.
-We welcome you to return to mediation at any stage to provide further support if your circumstances change and agreements need to be reviewed.
+We welcome you to return to mediation at any stage if your circumstances change and agreements need to be reviewed.

 Supportive Services

 If you already have a lawyer, you are welcome to invite them to attend mediation with you.
-We will liaise with them to schedule your session at a time that is convenient for all.
-Our fees do not differ for Legally Assisted Family Dispute Resolution, but you will need to speak to your lawyer about their fees for attending the session with you.
+We will liaise with them to schedule your session at a time that is convenient.
+Our fees do not differ for Legally Assisted Family Dispute Resolution.
+You need to speak to your lawyer about their fees for attending the session.

 Child Focused